-The Great Australian Bight is a unique environment that is home to a variety of iconic marine species and supports Australia's largest commercial fishery.
+The Great Australian Bight is a unique environment that is home to a variety of iconic marine species and supports Australia's largest commercial fishery for southern bluefin tuna.

 The area also houses an abundance of marine resources and wealth which can be realised for the benefit of all Australians.

-However, relatively little is known about this vast body of water and how it supports such diverse marine life.
+More than 85 per cent of known species in the region are found nowhere else in the world.
+However, until now, relatively little was known about this vast body of water and how it supports such diverse marine life.
 We have to know what is there and understand how the ocean system works to be able to predict and measure any environmental impact resulting from development.

 The Great Australian Bight research program

-The research results will be made available for the benefit of stakeholders, such as Commonwealth and state regulators and governments and a diverse range of research, community and environmental groups.
+The results have been provided for the benefit of stakeholders, such as Commonwealth and state regulators and governments, and a diverse range of research, community and environmental groups.

 Check out this video of our researchers collecting samples in the Great Australian Bight.